Seattle Storm vs. Chicago Sky: Betting Trends, Record ATS, Home/Road Splits

 Storm Season Stats

-- In 2023, the Storm are ninth in the WNBA on offense (78.2 points scored per game) and worst defensively (86 points allowed).
+- The Storm are the third-worst team in the league in points scored (78.3 per game) and worst in points allowed (86.2).

-- Seattle is eighth in the league in turnovers per game (13.9) and fifth in turnovers forced (13.8).
+- In 2023, Seattle is ninth in the WNBA in turnovers committed (14.1 per game) and fourth in turnovers forced (14).

-- The Storm are the third-best team in the WNBA in 3-pointers made (9 per game) and fifth in 3-point percentage (35.1%).
+- The Storm are the third-best squad in the WNBA in 3-pointers made (8.9 per game) and sixth in 3-point percentage (35%).

-- Seattle is the second-worst squad in the WNBA in 3-pointers allowed (8.1 per game) and worst in 3-point percentage defensively (38.2%).
+- Defensively, Seattle is third-worst in the WNBA in 3-pointers allowed per game at 8.2.
+And it is worst in 3-point percentage conceded at 37.5%.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.